shubh-dwivedi/stock-portfolio-app/README.md

 # stock-portfolio-app
- a web app to check if you have gained profit or incured loss on your stock market investment
+ a web app to check if you have gained profit or incured loss on your stock investment portfolio